This article was originally published on August 19, 2014 and updated for comprehensiveness and accuracy.

 - Install a heat detector.

-When danger arises in your garage, you will not be able to detect it as quickly as if it were in the main home.
-This is why smoke, heat and carbon monoxide detectors are vitally important in diminishing garage dangers.
+When danger arises in your garage, you might not be able to detect it as quickly as if it were in the main home.
+This is why smoke, heat, and carbon monoxide detectors are vitally important in diminishing garage dangers.

-Carbon monoxide monitors, in particular, are a nonnegotiable in attached garages that house cars.
+Carbon monoxide monitors, in particular, are non-negotiable in attached garages that house cars.
 Carbon monoxide is a deadly gas found in vehicle exhaust that can only be detected through a monitoring system.
-More than 150 people in the U.S. die each year from accidental non-fire related carbon monoxide poisoning.
+There are over 50,000 carbon monoxide related emergencies and 430 deaths each year in the United States.

 - Always close and lock the garage.
 This keeps your items out of sight and out of mind for burglars.